ataylor89/unix_wisdom/shell.md

 Many configuration files (like .zprofile and .bash_profile) have names that begin with a dot.

-We used the echo command, with the $0 and $SHELL environment variables.
+We used the commands

-The echo command echoes text in Terminal.
+    echo $0

+and

+    echo $SHELL

+to get the name of the interpreter we are using.

+We can also use echo to write to a file.

+    echo "Hello world" > helloworld.txt

+The above command redirects the output of echo to the file helloworld.txt.

+You might ask, what does echo really do?

+Echo echoes input as output.
+It can be used to write to file.
+It can also be used in a shell script to display text on the screen.

+In addition to ls and echo, there are the grep and man commands.

 The grep command, which searches for patterns in files, is very useful, and is documented in the [grep.md Markdown file](https://github.com/ataylor89/unix_wisdom/blob/main/grep.md).